Spectrum-Aware Debiasing: A Modern Inference Framework with Applications to Principal Components Regression: Introduction

 \item[(vi)] As a further byproduct, we introduce a hypothesis test to identify alignment between principal components of the design matrix and the unknown regression coefficient $\st$.
+This may be of independent interest in the context of statistical methods developed based on approximate message passing/leave-one-out/convex Gaussian min-max theorems.

+\item[(vii)] { On the technical front, we rigorously characterize the risk of regularized estimators under right-rotationally invariant designs (cf. \Cref{thm:empmain}), and extend these results to a broader spectral universality class (cf. \Cref{thm:empmainuniv}).
+We prove existence and uniqueness of the solution associated with our fixed-point equations under appropriate conditions (cf. \Cref{fixexist}).
+We establish the Cauchy convergence of VAMP iterates (cf. \Cref{Corc}).
+We further extend our results to the challenging case of the Lasso under suitable sparsity conditions (cf. \Cref{Smdfkf})---this requires substantial arguments beyond those for strongly convex penalties (cf. \Cref{sec:Lasso}).} { We note that analogs of the leave-one-out approach \cite{mezard1987spin,talagrand2003spin,bean2013optimal,el2018impact,sur2019likelihood,sur2019modern,chen2021spectral,jiang2022new} and Stein's method \cite{stein1981estimation,chatterjee2010spin,bellec2019biasing,anastasiou2023stein}, both of which form fundamental proof techniques for Gaussian designs, are nonexistent or under-developed for rotationally invariant designs.
+Therefore, our approach adopts an algorithmic proof strategy inspired by prior work from the senior authors and others in the Gaussian case.}

-This may be of independent interest in the context of statistical methods developed based on approximate message passing/leave-one-out/convex Gaussian min-max theorems. \item[(vii)] Theoretically, we establish rigorously the risk of regularized estimators under right-rotationally invariant designs, a class much larger than Gaussian designs (Theorem \ref{thm:empmain}).
-One should compare this theorem to \cite{bayati2011lasso} that developed a risk characterization of the Lasso in high dimensions under Gaussian design matrices. \item[(viii)] Finally, we demonstrate the applicability of our Spectrum-Aware approach across a wide variety of covariate distributions, ranging from settings with heightened levels of correlation or heterogeneity among the rows or a combination thereof (Figure \ref{figPCRA}, top-left experiment), to diverse real data designs (Figure \ref{figPCRA}, bottom-left experiment).
+\item[(viii)] Finally, we demonstrate the applicability of our Spectrum-Aware approach across a wide variety of covariate distributions, ranging from settings with heightened levels of correlation or heterogeneity among the rows or a combination thereof (Figure \ref{figPCRA}, top-left experiment), to diverse real data designs (Figure \ref{figPCRA}, bottom-left experiment).
 We observe that PCR-Spectrum-Aware Debiasing demonstrates superior performance across the board. \end{itemize}